 I wanted to create different layers for the birthday card.
 Instead of using gold patterned paper or cardstock (I don’t have by the way), I simply use the gold decorative tapes to complete the look.

 No need to cover the whole area but the edge only.
-For instance, the gold glitter tape is used to cover all 4 edges of the card.
-Similar procedure for the gold dots mt tape.
+For instance, gold glitter tape is to cover all 4 edges of the card.
+A similar procedure for the gold dots mt tape.

 Suggestion: Is There Anything Else To Improve?

-My initial attempt to make this fairly simple gold washi tape birthday card is to do a sample first to see how it’s going to look like.
+My initial attempt to make this fairly simple gold washi tape birthday card is to do a sample first to see what it will look like.
 However, I don’t treat it lightly.
 The main reason is not to waste any paper if I can help… talk about frugality 🙂

 #1 – Work under good lighting.
 Why?
 So that you can…